vanilla-technologies/mcfunction-debugger/mcfunction-debug-adapter/README.md

 McFunction-Debug-Adapter only supports the **single session mode** with communication via _stdin_ and _stdout_.
 To start executing an mcfunction file the development tool needs to send a `launch` request (the `attach` request is **not** supported).

+## Execution Context

+The debugged function will be executed with a `schedule` command, so it runs without an `@s` entity at the world's origin position.

 ## Launch Arguments

 In order for the debug adapter to connect to Minecraft it needs a few arguments as part of the `launch` request: